 I recommend all of these harnesses.
-Thea re all highly rated based on effectiveness, comfort, current trends and best selling harnesses.
-The choice will be about your and your dog and how much he pulls and which one you think might suit your dog best.
+They are all highly rated based on effectiveness, comfort, current trends and best selling harnesses.
+The choice will be about your and your dog, your dogs shape and energy which one you think might suit your dog best.

 Ready to walk....